 And or just to talk about the industry because I know it can be a lonely place out there in the freelance world.

-I had the pleasure of meeting her alongside Suki in the Guardian’s studios in Kings Cross.
+I had the pleasure of meeting Candice alongside Suki in the Guardian’s studios in Kings Cross.
 Suki was adamant on picking a colourama which suited Candice’s outfit.
-As an Assistant, this meant that this colourama change had to be done quickly and smoothly but once the talent had arrived in the small studio.
+As an Assistant, this meant that this colourama change had to be done quickly and once the talent arrived.
 Safety regulations have to be considered and communication with the photographer will be reduced so preparing the space beforehand and getting as much creative direction from the photographer you can beforehand the talents arrival ensures smoother operation.

-A lot of being a Photographer is talking with the stylist, producers, interviewers and indeed the subject to achieve the mood they all want.
-As much as this sounds complicated, at the end of the day, you have a person in front of you who are their authentic selves and you wouldn’t want to manipulate that.
-Everything, is timing, a lack of distraction and trusting in your equipment.
-On this day, for instance, Candice asked to wear a grey hooded tracksuit to resonate with her young readers.
-Suki tested this and after reviewing the tests explained that visually this might not be as effective compared to the other items of clothing she brought with her.
+A lot of being a Photographer is talking with the stylist, producers, interviewers and indeed the talent to achieve the shots they want.
+As much as this sounds complicated, at the end of the day, you have a person in front of you, authentically themselves and essentially all you need.
+If you were on a still life shoot things would work a bit differently, the stylist and set designer take more precedent because they would have to bring and style something authentic, in this case with a model you dont have worry about that.
+Everything, is timing, a keen focus and trusting in your assistant.
+On this day, Candice asked to wear a grey hooded tracksuit instead of the blue option shes wearing to resonate with her young readers.
+Suki tested this and it was only after reviewing the tests did she explain that visually it would be as effective be as effective compared to the other items of clothing she brought with her, like the blue.

 If there’s one thing I have learnt from Suki, it’s to be decisive and communicative.
-Believing your creative decisions are better than others as the photographer and indeed the director of a shoot may rob you from a moment you need to tell the story as well as a fan and future client!
+Believing your creative decisions and not second guessing yourself or others can not only bring you great pictures but also nab you fans and future clients.
 Believe in your talent and don’t be afraid to explore outside the box.
-A lot of the time the trodden path is true to its word, so trust those who came before you.
+A lot of the time the trodden path is also true to its word, and there’s nothing wrong with trusting in the people that came before you also.
+So either way, dont worry and let the moment happen.

 When shooting Alisa was entirely in her element, focussed on directing and her Canon MkIII.
 If I get the oppurtunity to assist her again I will be looking forward to gaining even more insight into troubleshooting and understanding feedback from different sources.